-The new Museum of Land Speed is opening spring 2023 and will tell the story of Pendine and the last speed records set on the sands.
+The new Museum of Land Speed is now open and tells the story of Pendine and the last speed records set on the sands.

 The seven miles of Pendine Sands in Carmarthenshire has always been a notorious setting for land speed records, especially in the 1920s.
 Sir Malcolm Campbell and John Parry Thomas (nicknamed the daredevil Thomas) competed with each other to be the fastest.